lrfinotti/cybr201_book/08-CRT_Bezout.md

 ## The Chinese Remainder Theorem

 In some cases we have algorithms even faster than Shank's Baby-Step/Giant-Step in computing discrete logs.
 These depend on $N$ (the order of $g$) *not being prime*, which is one of the reasons we should always use elements of prime order with Diffie-Hellman key exchange and ElGamal cryptosystem.
-They way these work is by prime factoring
+Here is, roughly, how these methods work: we compute the prime factorization
 ```{math}
 N = p_1^{r_1} p_2^{r_2} \cdots p_k^{r_k}
 ```